4109code/vtspicer/README.md

 # VTSpicer: Vacuum tube modeling

-Match plate curves with equations and export a SPICE .SUBCKT
+Match plate curves, set a load line, and export a SPICE .SUBCKT

 ## How to use